juliGer/SearchCars/README.md

 ## How to run in Windows

 1. Open a terminal
-2. Go to the comparaEnCasa Directory
+2. Go to the SearchCars Directory
 3. Run `run.bat`

 ## How to run in Linux

 1. Open a terminal
-2. Go to the comparaEnCasa Directory
+2. Go to the SearchCars Directory
 3. Run `sudo chmod +x run.sh`
 4. Run `sudo ./run.sh`